kongyew/greenplum-spark-connector/doc/create-database-table.rst

 This setupDB.sh script automatically creates default database and table(s).
 The script is located under `<src>/data/scripts/setupDB.sh`.

 1. Connect to the GPDB docker image
-The Greenplum DB cluster will be running with this instance name: `docker_gpdb_1` with two segments.
+The Greenplum DB cluster will be running with this instance name: `gpdbsne` with two segments.
 To access this docker instance, exec into a container:

 .. code-block:: bash

-	$ docker exec -it docker_gpdb_1 bin/bash
+	$ docker exec -it gpdbsne bin/bash

 2. Execute the command below to access the scripts folder under "/code/data"